ZigaLarissa/alu-shell/permissions/README.md

-sets the mode of the file hello to this: rwx r-x -wx
+mirrors the permissions settings of hello file to that of olleh